dym4xion/JPPwSM/README.md

 In the file marking up the problem, the problem prompt should follow the [prompt] tag on a singular line, on the immediate next line after the tag.
 Following the [valid lines] tag the lines that form the solution to the problem should be written each on a new line as they wish to be displayed, in the correct order.
 Any distractor lines should be marked up similarly after the [distractors] tag but the order is not important here.
 IT IS IMPORTANT THAT THERE ARE NO CHARACTERS THAT FOLLOW THE LAST CHARACTER OF THE [end] TAG, INCLUDING ANY EMPTY LINES OR SPACES.

 When a new problem is added to the assets folder the getVariantsMatrix method should be modified such that the new problem is accounted for.
 If unchanged the system will still function correctly but the new problem will never be presented to the user.

-Due to problem layouts currently being statically defined, until this is changed the total problem lines (number of distractors + number of valid lines) should be between 3 and 11, inclusive.